- Livecyte utilises an adaptive algorithm to correct for the dynamic evolution of the fluid meniscus.

 - Quantitative Phase Imaging (QPI) is demonstrated in high density multi-well plates.

 The meniscus of the media in high density well-plates causes deformation of the transmitted light field in optical microscopes.
-This can result in a drastic reduction in image quality for both conventional modalities (phase contrast, bright field etc.) and novel emerging modalities (quantitative phase imaging (QPI)).
+This can result in a drastic reduction in image quality for both conventional modalities (phase contrast, bright field etc.) and novel emerging modalities (QPI).
 Corrective measures must adapt to changes in the surface tension, varying media volumes and dynamic evolution of the meniscus due to evaporation.

 This note presents an example of typical image analyses that are used to validate the performance of the meniscus correction algorithm.
 Images are presented, and the measured physical properties of the micro-spheres are compared to the known parameters.

-The results demonstrate that the adaptive algorithm utilised in the Livecyte is able to correct for the dynamic evolution of the fluid meniscus in experimental conditions across a range of multi well plates.
-The accuracy and sensitivity of pixel values in the phase images remains unchanged compared to equivalent dry measurements.
+The results demonstrate that the adaptive algorithm utilised in the Livecyte system is able to correct for the dynamic evolution of the fluid meniscus in experimental conditions, across a range of multi-well plates.
+The accuracy and sensitivity of pixel values in the phase images remains unchanged, compared to equivalent dry measurements.
 Furthermore, the measured properties of the beads such as area, length, thickness, volume and width, precisely match the known values.

 The highly accurate and sensitive nature of the QPI imaging technique allows for subtle changes in phenotypic behaviour to be monitored over time and compared across many wells.
 This ensures that the highly-refined nature of data that the Livecyte system offers, can be extended across multi-well plates.
 Thus, Livecyte can be a very informative and efficient tool for running assays that require large number of inter population and/or dose response comparisons.